duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 /*
  * rating_adjective
  *
- * help make the description of the movie gramatically correct
+ * help make the description of the movie grammatically correct
  * used in reference to the rating of the movie, as in
  *   'an' R rated movie, or
  *   'a'  PG rated movie